 Though their selection has been hit-or-miss in recent years, Beacon’s Closet still has one of the biggest selections around.
 They’re a bit more pricey than the average thrift store, but if you find something good, it’s worth it.

-Not far from the World Trade Center is an unusual, elevated parklet that memorializes the Irish Potato Famine of the 1840s.
+Get off the beaten path not far from the World Trade Center to find this unusual, elevated parklet that memorializes the Irish Potato Famine of the 1840s.
 It contains an authentic, roofless Irish cottage, as well as a garden area with native Irish plants.
 It’s a bit of history and peace right in the heart of a massive urban landscape.

 5 Peanut Butter & Co.